weexteam/weex-vue-render/README.md

 new App()
 ```

+> The way to require  ES modules and CommonJS modules may have a slice of difference between different versions of Vue and Vue-loader, and this is totally depending on Vue and the loader, so please check out related documents.

-> If import the UMD formated bundle to the html, then you dont't have to call `init` manually.
+> If your import the UMD formated bundle to the html, then you dont't have to call `init` manually.

 ```html
 <script>{{Vue runtime}}</script>